mxnctblt/holbertonschool-interview/nqueens/README.md

   > - One solution per line
   > - Format: see example
-  > - You donï¿½t have to print the solutions in a specific order
+  > - You don't have to print the solutions in a specific order

 - You are only allowed to import the sys module